-There’s no official release date yet of the full version, which we imagine would come with a slight price hike.
+There’s no official release date yet of the full version (see update), which we imagine would come with a slight price hike.
 It’s unclear what updates are planned in the interim, although the studio says that EA players will still be able to play Dreams after the 8th and will upgrade to the full version when it launches for no extra cost.

 Media Molecule Communications Manager Abbie Heppe confirmed with Road to VR that Dreams definitely won’t support PSVR at launch, although it is still planned.